 Truck Load Out

-To eliminate the risk of static discharges, the NFPA and API recommend that vacuum truck operators transferring flammable and combustible product in hazardous locations must fully ground the truck prior to any other task in the transfer operation by connecting the truck to a proven ground source.
+Often truck operators carry their own static bonding clamp, however, the hardware can be damaged or not function properly.
+If the grounding stations are not available at the truck load-out stations, truck operators do not know where to make the grounding attachment, occasionally connecting to non-grounded or isolated grounds.
+The static protection standard NFPA 77 requires there to be a visible truck grounding station available wherever a truck load-out is located.
+To further eliminate the risk of static discharge, the NFPA and API also recommend that vacuum truck operators transferring flammable and combustible product in hazardous locations must fully ground the truck prior to any other task in the transfer operation by connecting the truck to a proven ground source.

-Grounding eliminates the buildup of static electricity on the tank and chassis of the tank truck.
-There are three key functions that must be in place before the loading/unloading operations can begin:
+There are three key functions that must be in place before the loading/unloading operation can begin:

 - Verify that the grounding clamp is connected to the ground

-- Connect the grounding clamp to the tank truck chassis
+- Connect grounding clamp to the tank truck body